EnricoCorsaro/FAMED/docs/source/configuring_parameters.rst

 * ``n_peak_test``
 The number of times a peak fit for the peak significance test is repeated.
 Each repetition is not run in parallel with the others.
 However, all the peak fits within a single repetition are run in parallel, with a maximum number of parallel processes set according to the parameter ``n_threads``.
 The default value is 2.

+* ``dipole_search_activated``
+A flag specifying whether dipole and octupole modes should be considered in the CHUNK analysis.
+The default value is set to 1, meaning that the pipeline will automatically perform a search and detection test (including rotation and duplicity tests if activated too) for candidate :math:`\ell = 1` modes, as well as the search for the :math:`\ell = 3` mode of the chunk.
+If only :math:`\ell = 0,2` modes are required within the analysis, e.g. for modelling purporses, then dipole and octupole modes can be discarded.
+Setting this flag to 0 will significantly speed up the overall computation.

 * ``save_test_files``
 A flag specifying whether the output files to run the PeakBagging code for the peak testing are to be stored.
 The default value is 0, meaning that these files are not kept in memory.
 This option is only recommended for debugging purposes, or for particular testings, since the large number of peak fits produced during the peak testing phase typically yields a large amount of output files and therefore of occupied memory space.